Laith0-0/Laith0-0.github.io/README.md

    * Error Handling: Shows a default message if no data has been logged yet.

 #### Testing & Results

-##### Testing:
-Python Code: Run the script to ensure it captures keystrokes and sends them to the server correctly.
+* Python Code: Run the script to ensure it captures keystrokes and sends them to the server correctly.

-JavaScript Server: Start the server and check that it listens on port 8080.
+* JavaScript Server:Start the server and check that it listens on port 8080.
 Visit http://localhost:8080 to see if the data is displayed correctly and confirm that POST requests are being handled properly.
-##### Results:
-The Python script successfully sends keystrokes to the server.
-The JavaScript server correctly logs the data and displays it on the web page.

 #### Conclusion
 This project demonstrates how to capture and display keyboard input using a Python keylogger and a JavaScript server.
 The Python script handles capturing and sending data, while the JavaScript server manages data storage and display.
 Use this setup responsibly, as keylogging involves sensitive data.
 #### Resources